 Visual composition and layout focuses on the process of creating ideas and learning how to effectively place elements in a design to produce balanced, creative, design solutions.
 You will develop design ideas through applying the principles of composition and layout (the organization of visual elements).
 This course emphasizes the development and application of skills through research, analysis, hands-on projects, and exercises.
 In-class presentations will introduce creative and psychology principles and their application in the design process.
 Conceptual skills will be developed through projects and exercises, which will be done both in-class and as homework.
 You will analyze and evaluate design work through group critiques and individual written and verbal deconstruction of designs.
 Instructor feedback will be given during group and/or individual critiques.

-MDIA 1049 MUST be completed before registering into MDIA 1105.
-REQUIRED FOR FIRST CLASS: Sketchbook size 8.5" x11" (from which pages can be removed) and fine-tipped black pen/marker (non-bleed) *No classes Oct 14 & Nov 11
+MDIA 1049 MUST be completed before registering.
+No class February 17th. **REQUIRED FOR FIRST CLASS: Sketchbook size 8.5" x11" (from which pages can be removed) and fine-tipped black pen/marker (non-bleed)

 Interested in being notified about future offerings of MDIA 1105 - Visual Composition & Layout?

 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.